-Not only does this headline feature a beautiful pun, it also relates to Liza Heinig’s ENGR lecture on intellectual property rights as they relate to technological innovation, which we’ll hear later this semester.
+Not only does this headline feature a beautiful pun, it also relates to Liza Heinig’s ENGR lecture on intellectual property rights as they relate to technological innovation.

 Also of interest here: “Mr. Zuckerberg also spent much of his time on the stand talking about his broader vision for virtual reality and how it has not arrived yet.”
 What do you think about this?
 What is keeping VR from becoming part of regular peoples’ regular lives, the way, say, Facebook has?
 What’s standing in the way?
 Why hasn’t it happened yet?